 This course is designed for the student using the Macintosh.
-The course will focus on system management, central processing unit (CPU) management, Apple utilities, virus protection, commercial utilities peripherals and ShareWare/FreeWare utilities.
+The course will focus on system management, font installation, virus protection, commercial utilities peripherals and ShareWare/FreeWare utilities.
 1 hr. lecture/wk.

 CPCA 135 PC DOS (1CR)

 Prerequisite: CPCA 105 using the same hardware and application software or equivalent experience